eufossa/symfony-hackathon-2019/achievements/serializer.md

 The symfony/serializer component has several normalizer implementations which are rather redundant and hard to maintain.
 The idea is to refactor the whole process of translating between array and objects and back and rely on PropertyAccess for the logic of how to interact with objects.
 The discussion is summarized at https://github.com/symfony/symfony/issues/30818.

-EUFOSSA Hackathon helped us a lot to validate this discussion, and began the refactoring of the serializer, here is a detailed list on what we have achieved in regards to the plan during these two days:
+The EU FOSSA Hackathon helped us a lot to validate this discussion and begin the refactoring of the serializer.
+Here is a detailed list on what we have achieved in regards to the plan during these two days:

 ## Tests - In review